Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy: Abstract

 \section{Abstract}

 Locally probing pairing in fermionic superfluids, ranging from micro- to macroscopic scales, has been a long-standing challenge.
 Here, we investigate a new approach that uses Rydberg impurities as a spectroscopic sensor of the surrounding strongly correlated state of ultracold paired fermions.
-The extended wavefunction of the Rydberg electron induces a finite-range potential that can bind atoms from the BCS medium, forming molecular states.
+The extended wave function of the Rydberg electron induces a finite-range potential that can bind atoms from the BCS medium, forming molecular states.
 As a consequence, the optical absorption spectrum of the impurity encodes key many-body properties.
 Using the functional determinant approach, we provide a direct measure of the superfluid gap through frequency shifts of dimer and trimer peaks.
 The spectra also reveal whether the Cooper pairs are broken or trapped intact.
 For static Rydberg atoms, we relate this signature of pairing to the suppression of the orthogonality catastrophe due to the superconducting gap resulting in the formation of well-defined polaron quasiparticles.
 Our work establishes Rydberg atom spectroscopy as a powerful local probe of strongly correlated matter.

 Recent advances in ultracold atom experiments have opened new pathways for exploring quantum many-body phenomena with unprecedented precision and in a controlled setting~\cite{bloch2008many}.
 Among these, paired two-component fermionic systems, such as described by Bardeen--Cooper--Schrieffer (BCS) theory \cite{PhysRev.108.1175}, remain a cornerstone of condensed matter physics.
 The central mechanism of the BCS theory, namely the formation of Cooper pairs, underpins the emergence of superconductivity, where fermions undergo pairing to form a collective quantum state.
-However, despite the theoretical simplicity of BCS theory, directly probing the internal structure and dynamics of Cooper pairs remains an experimental challenge.
+However, despite the theoretical simplicity of BCS theory, existing experimental probes are limited to global, spatially averaged measurements~\cite{PhysRevLett.101.140403,Hoinka2017Goldstone,PhysRevLett.128.100401}, so directly probing the internal structure and dynamics of Cooper pairs remains an experimental challenge.

 In solid-state systems, advances in local sensing, such as nitrogen-vacancy centers in diamonds~\cite{Kolkowitz2015Probing,Casola2018Probing}, have enabled access to the properties of material samples from the macroscopic down to the nanometer scale~\cite{PhysRevLett.89.220407}.
 These methods provide insight into correlated phases by converting many-body effects into measurable quantities of a controlled quantum sensor.